OpenBMB/MiniCPM-V/README.md

 ##### Speech Conversation as an AI Assistant

-An enhanced feature of MiniCPM-o-2.6 is to act as an AI assistant, but only with limited choice of voices.
-In this mode, MiniCPM-o-2.6 is **less human-like and more like a voice assistant**.
+An enhanced feature of MiniCPM-o 2.6 is to act as an AI assistant, but only with limited choice of voices.
+In this mode, MiniCPM-o 2.6 is **less human-like and more like a voice assistant**.
 But it is more instruction-following.

 <details> <summary>Click to view the Python code for enabling MiniCPM-o 2.6 to act as an AI assistant.</summary>